realA10001986/Flux-Capacitor/Hardware/README.md

 ## Light bars

+The light bars are 10mm acrylic glass.
+I am sure you'll find someone to cut them for you, an STL file and a pic showing the dimensions are here in this repo.

 Radbench and others usually paint the light bars with "mirror silver" before coating them in black.
 I had no luck with this since it caused cracks in the acrylic.
 So I skipped this step and only painted the outsides black (using a _water-based_ color).
 IMHO the mirror paint is pointless, since the light is reflected by the surface of the acrylic glass anyway.

 As a final step I slightly sanded the unpainted top surfaces so that the single LEDs aren't clearly visible in the end.

 ## External stuff